DalekBaldwin/clometa/README.md

 (+ exp)

-;; zero or one - expressions wrapped in implicit seq clause (? exp ...)
+;; zero or one - expressions wrapped in implicit seq clause ;; returns nil on match failure, or a one-element list containing the result to disambiguate from successful match returning nil
+(? exp ...)

 ;; list - expressions wrapped in implicit seq clause